Sector Charleston Chaplain

 Lieutenant, Chaplain Corps

 USCG Sector Charleston & Sector Jacksonville

-Lieutenant Spear is a native of Oak Grove, MO.
-He began his Navy career in Newport Rhode Island w here he attended Naval Officer Development School, followed by Naval Chaplaincy School at Fort Jackson, SC.
+Lieutenant Spear is a native of Oak Grove, Missouri.
+He began his Navy career in Newport Rhode Island where he attended Naval Officer Development School, followed by Naval Chaplaincy School at Fort Jackson, SC.

 Chaplain Spear previously served as a United States Marine.
 As a Military Police officer he served with Presidential Helicopter Squadron One at Quantico, VA.

 Chaplain Spear is currently the Sector Chaplain for Sector Charleston and Jacksonville.

 LT Spear’s personal decorations and awards include the Navy and Marine Corps Achievement Medal with one gold star; Marine Corps Good Conduct Medal with 1 bronze star; National Defense Medal with 1 bronze star.